zhongkaifu/Seq2SeqSharp/README.md

 **-ModelFilePath**: The model file path for training and testing.
 **-SrcVocab**: The vocabulary file path for source side.
 **-TgtVocab**: The vocabulary file path for target side.
-**-SrcEmbedding**: The external embedding model file path for source side.
-It is built by Txt2Vec project.
-**-TgtEmbedding**: The external embedding model file path for target side.
-It is built by Txt2Vec project.
 **-SrcLang**: Source language name.
 **-TgtLang**: Target language name.
 **-TrainCorpusPath**: training corpus folder path